Stenbaek/auto-annotated-portfolio/content/pages/gigi.md

     title: >-
       Check back here today at 16:30
     subtitle: >-
-      You've waited so long to find out what the message at the bottom of the jar is a about.
+      You've waited so long to find out what the note at the bottom of the jar is a about.
 For now, it is still a mystery!

-      I love you
+      I love you.
+Enjoy your day at school ❤️
     styles:
       self:
         height: auto